Happiness Is a Warm Gun: Recording

 Recording for "Happiness Is a Warm Gun" began at 7 pm in Studio Two at EMI Studios in London on 23 September 1968.
 Although tensions were high among the Beatles during the album's recording sessions, the band collaborated as a close unit to work out the song's challenging rhythmic and metre issues.
 Having spent much of the first session discussing the individual sections, the group completed a satisfactory basic track on 24 September, albeit by editing together two separate performances: takes 53 and 65.
 Work on the song was completed at 5 am on 26 September.
 Piano, organ and tuba parts in this recording are unattributed; the tuba was all but removed through mixing.
 Martin was on holiday while this song was recorded, and had left a note asking Chris Thomas to take over as producer.

 Having spent over two years studying the sitar, George Harrison had become familiar with the complex time signatures typically found in Indian classical music.
 Lennon benefited from Harrison's input in the arrangement for "Happiness Is a Warm Gun", further to the pair having joined different sections together for Lennon's 1966 song "She Said She Said".
 Author Simon Leng highlights Harrison's guitar playing on the completed track – ranging from stinging riffs beside Lennon's picked chords, to the heavily distorted solo that introduces the "I need a fix" bridge – as an example of Harrison's empathetic musicianship on Lennon's White Album songs.
 A tape containing just the 25 September instrumental overdubs reveals that the guitar solo was added to the previous day's backing track, along with organ (over the opening section of the song), tambourine and extra hi-hat, and piano (throughout the closing, "doo-wop" portion).
 In his description of this tape, music critic Richie Unterberger comments that the organ part, which appears low in the final mix, sounds "so churchly downcast it would do the Zombies proud".
 Over the "Gunman" section of the song, Paul McCartney and Harrison sang backing vocals in the doo-wop style, including the lines "Bang bang, shoot shoot" in response to Lennon singing the title phrase.

 Musicologists Kenny Jenkins, of Leeds Beckett University and Richard Perks, University of Kent, have expressed the opinion that a Bartell fretless guitar belonging to Harrison was used on this track.

 Release and reception

 Apple Records released The Beatles on 22 November 1968, with the double LP soon gaining the informal title "the White Album" due to its stark cover art.
 "Happiness Is a Warm Gun" was sequenced as the final track on side one, following "While My Guitar Gently Weeps".
-"Happiness Is a Warm Gun" reportedly was Harrison and McCartney's favourite track on the White Album.
+"Happiness Is a Warm Gun" was reportedly Harrison and McCartney's favourite track on the White Album.
 All four of the Beatles later identified it as their favourite song on the album.
 American and British censors were unhappy with the song, and it was banned by the BBC.